Ziran: In Chan Buddhism

 No use to weigh it with the heart") According to Jinhua Jia, although a number of Chan teachings, including this, have been attributed to Baozhi of the Liang, these are likely products of the Hongzhou school of Chan, which flourished during the Tang dynasty.
 Ziran can be found in the teachings of Huangbo Xiyun of the Hongzhou School as well.
 For example: "Once body and mind are spontaneous [], you will reach the Way and know the mind."
 And:If you leave behind all dharmas that are subject to existence and nonexistence, your mind will become like the orb of the sun that is always present in the sky, its radiance shining naturally without [making any effort to] shine [].
 Isn’t that a situation where you should conserve your strength?

 According to Jinhua Jia, the view of the Hongzhou School was that "The spontaneous state of human mind is the Way or the state of enlightenment.
 Chan practice involves nothing more than keeping the mind in a complete state and releasing it from all artificially imposed restraints, free to act naturally and spontaneously."
 The Chan master Daowu, who studied under Mazu Daoyi, founder of the Hongzhou School, said: "Give rein to your innate nature and its transcendental roamings.
 Act according to the exegencies of circumstances in perfect freedom and without any attachment.
 Just do nothing else but follow the dictates of your ordinary heart-mind."

-Guifeng Zongmi, of the Heze school of Chan, was critical of the Hongzhou School for its emphasis on spontaneity, ziran, as he felt this undermined ethical and religious cultivation.
-While Zongmi, like the Hongzhou school, advocated for sudden awakening, he felt that sudden awakening must still be followed by "gradual cultivation" in which one's lingering habitual tendencies are progressively eliminated in stages.
+Guifeng Zongmi of the Heze school of Chan was critical of the Hongzhou School for its emphasis on spontaneity, ziran, as he felt this undermined ethical and religious cultivation.
+Like the Hongzhou school, Zongmi advocated for sudden awakening.
+However, he argued that sudden awakening must still be followed up by a "gradual cultivation" in which one's lingering habitual tendencies are progressively eliminated in stages, as the practitioner integrates the experience of sudden awakening into every aspect of their life.
 According to Zongmi, because the Hongzhou School believed that "Simply allowing the mind to act spontaneously is cultivation," they were at risk of erasing the distinction between enlightenment and delusion altogether and liable to fall into antinomianism.
 Nonetheless, Zongmi himself maintained that the nature of mind was characterized by an awareness, or knowing (知; zhi), which is spontaneous.
 As he writes in the Chan Prolegomenon:The mind of voidness and calm is a spiritual Knowing that never darkens.
 It is precisely this Knowing of voidness and calm that is your true nature.
 No matter whether you are deluded or awakened, mind from the outset is spontaneously Knowing.
 [Knowing] is not produced by conditions, nor does it arise in dependence on any sense object.
 (Note: See also Peter Gregory's translation of a parallel passage from Zongmi's Chan Chart: